Maritime Cybersecurity,

 An Expanding Attack Surface

 The maritime industry is undergoing a massive digital transformation.
-Smart ships, performance monitoring, predictive maintenance — all driving exponential growth in vessel data traffic.
+Smart ships, performance monitoring, predictive maintenance — all driving an exponential increase in onboard data traffic.

 But this connectivity is a double-edged sword.
-As OT systems integrate with onshore IT networks via satellite communications, the attack surface available to cyber adversaries has expanded dramatically.
+As OT systems integrate with shore-side IT networks via satellite communications, the attack surface available to cyber adversaries has expanded dramatically.

 0%